Forget 'just surviving' the holidays. Here are some ideas to help you and your family and whānau have fun and 'thrive'!

 Keep up their learning too

 It’s important to remember that your child can’t be left on their own if they are under 14 years old.
-This also means they can’t be dropped off at the mall, the library, or swimming pool on their own without reasonable supervision or care.
-You can be fined under Section 10B of the Summary Offences Act 1981.
+This also means they can’t be dropped off at the mall, the library or swimming pool on their own without reasonable supervision or care.

-Enjoy the holidays - make the most of the downtime, have fun with your child, and take the opportunity to catch up with whānau and friends!
+Enjoy the holidays and make the most of the downtime.
+Have fun with your child and take the opportunity to catch up with whānau and friends!

 Last reviewed: Has this been useful?
 Tell us what you think.